 - Better performance

-The speed of transactions in Quorum blockchain is much better than any of its counterparts.
+The speed of transactions is much better than any of its counterparts.
 Its system can easily suffice more than 100 transactions per second.
 This is considerably higher than Bitcoin and Ethereum.
-Hence, Quorum blockchain is preferred by most banking and financial institutions.
+Hence, it is preferred by most banking and financial institutions.
 The reason for such high speed is its simple consensus mechanism which allows quicker transactions.

 The architecture used in Quorum blockchain